digst/cloud/design.md

 ![](delivery.svg)

 #### Service Lifecycle
-> * Requirements for many of the processes that are defined in the Service Operations subdomain components in this article.
-> * Requirements for many of the technical capabilities that are defined in the Management and Support subdomain components in this article.
-> * The plan for how these requirements are to be met.
-While the processes and technical capability requirements might differ across services, they generally do not dramatically differ, because most organizations define a standard, and then try to adhere to it as much as possible.
+Transparent governance process are necessary for consumers to evaluate fit-for-porpuse of the operational model.

-**[Customer driven]** The service life cycle of GovCloud is based on customer needs, in a baglog maintained by SIT, and prioritized by a joint public group lead by DIGST
+**[Customer driven]** The service life cycle of GovCloud is based on consumer needs, in a baglog maintained by SIT, and prioritized by a joint public group lead by DIGST.

-> Rational from vendor neutrality, ownership to both 'business' and 'platform' direction

-> Example GDPR

-> Scale down to three part
+Establishment of platform services, changes service level agreements and exposed interfaces are the primary areas of governance.
+To support the vendor neutrality principle the supported interfaces most be carefully curated.
+And the choices should support the more general 'business' strategy.

+In a two-way negotiation between consumer and provider on individal projects, the overall strategic goals of goverment-it is in risk of taking a second priority.
+To ensure the allignment of overall strategy and it-roadmaps the responsibility of roadmap decisions is placed with the policy owner.

-**[Support lifetime]** Each technology, interface and platform service in GovCloud has a planned support lifetime
+**[Support lifetime]** Each supported technology, interface and platform service in GovCloud has a planned minimum lifetime.

-> rational from customers need to plan ahead... and from the need to be able to face out

-> Husk at beskrive dokumentation og business case

-> Og løbende samarbejde og aftaler

-> Unsupported services need to have notice time
+The products used to implement the platform will likely have many features that are less desirable to make an application depend on.
+To support the principle of vendor neutrality (and its goal of moveable applications) only a subset is selected and supported.

+When designing applications, consumers must take informed decissions about the use of available features of GovCloud.
+Therefor there most be explit planned support lifetime for each exposed element.
+For technologies the vendor support and for interfaces the release plans of standard organisations should be taken into consideration.
+Platform services are more locally controlled and the support time can be agreed upon among current service users.

+Application developers can have valid reasons to use unsupported services, and often development time and the code lines can be greatly reduced by clever use of a platform.
+When applications rely on unsupported features it is important to estimate the immidiate savings and compare with the future cost in the event of unavailable supporting features.

+Unsupported features will be used and consumers should be alerted as soon as the platform provides is aware of planned changes fx in updated roadmap from vendors of technology exposed.

 #### Service Level

-> This component is a key enabler for customer satisfaction and results in the service level agreement (SLA) for the service, which is created from the outcomes of many of the components in this subdomain.
-This component has a close relationship to both the Business Relationship Management component and all Service Operations components.

->Describe what should be in the operational model.
-Check existing SITs]
->- Uptime for services
->- Internet bandwidth
->- Notfication after platform update
->- Cost model
->- Security notification processes
->- Expected time from Artefact delivery to deployment
->- Automated test requirements and criteria for automated deployment of artefacts.
->- Scale up/down criteria

-**[24/7 platform]** SIT provided 24/7 support on operations on infrastructure and platform

-[leverandør kontakt gennem samarbejdsværktøj]
-[backed by 2-3.level]

-[Insight in and fixes on platform but not application]
+The selected operational model (PaaS) seperate responsibilities between the platform provider and the platform consumer.
+However, in a government collaboration, a running platform with a failling application, is a failling public services.
+Citizens and business does only care that the service is brought back up and not what part of governement (or even private vendor) is to blame.

+**[24/7 platform]** SIT continously monitor all services, reports swift on incidents, initiate problem solving and bring in support from external professional services when necessarry.

+When SIT identifies a failing service an incident is created.
+First efforts are made to restart services and identify underlaying problems.
+SIT can not be expected to have knowledge about the internal workings of applications, and if first efforts does not bring services up, the service provider is involved.

 **[24/7 services]** Consumers wanting to host 24/7 application most provide ressources to collaborated on solutions to incidents.
-[2nd level?
-Developer?, Check up on NSP]

-> SIT can restart, but not change configuration or code without consumers...
+Consumers can help identify problems by providing knowledge of the inner workings of applications.
+When platform provider and consumer agrees on the problem a suggested solution is decided upon.
+Solutions can be fixes to platform services, or workaround delivered as a new application version or combinations hereoff.

+Highly available services are a result of carefull design, early detection of problems and the required capabilities to fix them.